marianaWest/duduPokemon/README.md

 # Installation

-[Explain how to install your project locally.
-Technical person would want to clone your repo, check code and run it locally]

-**Example:**

 To install Dudu Pokemon locally:
   - Clone repo to your machine;
   - Get an API key at (https://pokeapi.co/)